Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 - Select the Right Business Phone Service Provider

-- Set up the Toll-Free 800 Phone Number With Grasshopper
+- Set up the Toll-Free 800 Phone Number with Nextiva

-Getting an 800 toll-free phone number may sound complicated, but the reality couldn’t be any different.
+Getting an 800 toll-free phone number may sound complicated, but the reality couldn’t be more different.

-You can actually get the 800 number prefix—along with other toll-free variants like 866, 844, 888, and 833 quite—rather quickly.
-The only requirement for this is a good site or app that offers this functionality, and of course, the right guidance.
+You can get the 800 number prefix—along with other toll-free variants like 866, 844, 888, and 833 quite easily.
+The only requirement is finding a good website or app that offers this service, and of course, the right guidance.

-You’ll find vanity number brokers that could give you hard-to-find custom 800 numbers, virtual phone system providers that work with your existing phones as an extension, and full business VoIP phone services that use the local internet service to make and receive calls.
+You’ll find vanity number brokers that can give you hard-to-find custom 800 numbers, virtual phone system providers that work with your existing phones as an extension, and full business VoIP phone services that use the local internet service to make and receive calls.

-For instance, you can utilize the service to keep track of your marketing ROI, send and receive faxes and SMS texts, port to any provider, or even set up a dedicated hotline in case of emergencies or special events.
+For instance, you can utilize the service to keep track of your marketing ROI, send and receive faxes and SMS texts, and even set up a dedicated hotline in case of emergencies or for special events.

-If you’re planning to buy the 800 business number prefix from the very first service that pops up on Google, please don’t.
+If you’re planning to buy an 800 business number prefix from the very first service that pops up on Google, please don’t.
 I repeat, stop.

 You need a new (and better!) course of action that involves solid research.

-There’s ample research involved to make sure you buy the phone number from a reliable service and get the best deal.
-Besides, every provider has different rates and packages.
+You want to buy the phone number from a reliable service and get the best deal.
+Every provider has different rates and packages.
 Some offer a set number of minutes for a month, while others have a per-minute charge.
 It depends on the prospective provider.

-You should focus on finding the right match for your business needs, which can be time-consuming and sometimes tedious.
+You should focus on finding the right match for your business needs.
+But all that research can be time-consuming and tedious.